A Christmas Cracker

 Wernigerode is a charming German town on the northern slopes of the Harz Mountains.
 It is close to the old East German border and many of the buildings in the magnificent old town date back to medieval times.
 Today we spend a few hours riding the steam train to the summit of Mt Brocken.
 In Soviet times, the USSR’s main ‘listening station’ to the West was on Mt Brocken itself and today it is a museum, accessed by the same train line built by the Russians.
 It’s a magnificent trip through the forest on a wonderful railway that, in addition to carrying tourists, is part of a 150-km network providing a vital link between neighbouring towns.
 Wernigerode is a relatively small town so it has only one Christmas market, located in the picturesque town square.
 The square is illuminated by thousands of twinkling lights and a huge Christmas tree stands outside the Rathaus (Town Hall).
 Local craftspeople and artists display their wares, alongside stalls selling all the usual German Christmas fare.
 This market is smaller and more ‘folksy’ than most of the markets in the ‘Big City’ and this adds considerably to its charm.
 Christmas in Wernigerode is one never to be forgotten.

-Today is a very special day as we explore the Old Town and its magical Christmas atmosphere.
-In the afternoon we enjoy a wonderful Christmas lunch with all the trims and trappings, as we celebrate a Christmas far-removed from the sun and sand of Australia.
-The festivities continue throughout the afternoon and into the evening!
+Today is a very special day, as we immerse ourselves in the Christmas atmosphere of this delightful German town.
+In the evening we enjoy a wonderful Christmas dinner with all the trims and trappings, as we celebrate a Christmas far-removed from the sun and sand of Australia.

 26/12/2018 Wernigerode – Berlin (BL)